suurjaak/SQLitely/README.md

 SQLitely is an SQLite database tool, written in Python.

-You can open SQLite databases and look at their contents:
+You can open SQLite databases and work with their contents:

-- search across all tables and columns
+- search the database, either from table data or database metadata
-- view any database table and export their data, fix database corruption
+- view and export data in various formats
-- change, add or delete data in any table
+- change, add or delete table data
+- edit database schema
 - execute direct SQL queries
+- see and edit PRAGMA directives
+- vacuum database, fix database corruption

 Downloads, help texts, and more screenshots at http://suurjaak.github.io/SQLitely.